By Miles Holden

 From wildlife to wineries, from glacial valleys to star-filled skies, nature's best flourishes against a palette of dramatic scenes.

 Nelson is a lifestyle; that’s the best way to describe it.
 Situated at the top north-west of the South Island, it is the sunniest region in New Zealand.

-Marlborough is New Zealand's largest wine growing region and home of the world-renowned sauvignon blanc.
-Take a wine tour or explore the Marlborough Sounds
+Marlborough, on New Zealand's South Island is the largest wine growing region and home of the world-renowned sauvignon blanc.
+Take a wine tour or explore the Marlborough Sounds.

 Visit "The Coast" as locals call it and experience a wild place of rivers and rainforests, glaciers and geological treasures.